 Waurika Lake is a 10,100-acre Corps reservoir on Comanche Creek in Jefferson County.
 Characterized by a south-central Oklahoma lake managed for water supply, recreation, and flood control, this water body requires purpose-built structures that account for its specific operating conditions.

 The construction conditions on Waurika Lake - a south-central Oklahoma lake managed for water supply, recreation, and flood control - are shaped by managed water levels, open-water wave fetch, and site-specific substrate.
 Rocky shorelines require different pile systems than soft-bottom coves, and seasonal draw-down affects dock design.
-Army Corps Section 404 permits and reservoir shoreline management plans govern all construction here.
+Army required waterway coordination and reservoir shoreline management plans govern all construction here.

 Shore Protect Team delivers Shoreline Construction in Waurika Lake, OK.
-We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling.
-Permit coordination is part of every project.
+We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling. full project coordination is included with every scope.

 Send us your property location and site photos for a free consultation.
 We will evaluate your shoreline conditions and recommend the right structure type and materials for your site.